theodox/mGui/readme.md

     	    Text('msg', 'Hello World!')

 The main components are named identically to their Maya.cmds counterparts except for the fact that, being classes rather than commands, they are capitalized.
 Thus  **cmds.button** becomes **mGui.gui.Button**. **cmds.window** becomes **mGui.gui.Window** and so on.

+# Learm more

+Check out our [wiki pages](https://github.com/theodox/mGui/wiki).
+We're always looking for volunteers to help us improve our documentation!

 ----------------